 Set Task - a collection of work based on a theme set by OCR.
-The paper will come into school in the Spring term of Year 11 (2 January 2023).
+The paper will come into school at the start of the S term of Year 11.

 You will be given 5 themes set by OCR.
 You will select one starting point.
-You will research ideas, collect information about artists' and designers' styles and analyse their work.
-You will be expected to experiment with a range of materials and techniques and show development of your ideas.
-You will also be expected to take your own photographs and use photo shop to develop ideas for your final outcome.
-Your research work will be presented in a sketchbook / folder.

-You will be given approximately 6 weeks to develop ideas for your final piece.
+You will research ideas, collect information about artists' styles and analyse their work.
+You will be expected to experiment with a range rials and techniques and show development of your ideas.
+Your research work will be presented in a folder.
+You the knowledge and skills developed through your coursework to help you explore a range of ideas around your of theme and prepare for a final piece.

 You will then produce your final piece in 10 hours, in a supervised classroom environment.
+This is done over 2 da art room.

 The course provides excellent preparation for higher study and employment in the jobs which require imagination, artistic skills and problem solving.
-You may also choose to continue to develop your artistic skills as a hobby.
+You may also choose to continue to develop your artistic skills as a hobby and many people find creative pursuits relaxing and rewarding.